nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User does not want view an existing budget.
 2. User requests to view budget.

+   Use case ends.

 **Extensions**
 * 2a.
 There is no existing budget.
    * 2a1.
 TutorTracker flags out an error.

+     Use case ends.
 <hr/>

 **Use Case UC0022: Add new schedule**